 A second option would be to retreat the tooth with the traditional technique.
-While this is not at all unreasonable there are often some mitigating circumstances.
-Often the tooth has been restored with a crown.
+While this is not at all unreasonable, there are often some mitigating circumstances.
+Often, the tooth has been restored with a crown.
 Retreatment necessitates mutilating that restoration by drilling a large hole into the top of the tooth.
 An additional issue is more of a philosophical one.
-Most root canals fail, not because of poor treatment, but because of anatomic peculiarities about that particular canal system that make treatment with the traditional techniques difficult or impossible.
-Those peculiarities still are present, however, and because of this retreatment often has a relatively low success rate.
+Most root canals fail not because of poor treatment but because of anatomic peculiarities that make treatment with the traditional techniques difficult or impossible.
+Those peculiarities are still present, and because of this, retreatment often has a relatively low success rate.

 The third option is apical surgery (apicoectomy).
-This involves accessing the tip of the root directly and removing the diseased tissue, the preparing and filling the root tip itself.
+This involves accessing the tip of the root directly and removing the diseased tissue, then preparing and filling the root tip itself.
 By making an incision in the gum tissue overlying the tooth, your surgeon then accesses the tip of the root.
 The root tip is then cut off and a small preparation or filling is made in the root tip itself and filled with a sealer to prevent further leakage of material out of the tooth.
-The illustration at right diagrams a completed apicoectomy with the root end filling in place.
 After a brief healing period, the gum tissue returns to normal.

 Eventually, after several months, the cavity in the bone surrounding the tooth will fill in with new bone completing the healing process.
 One may ask, how successful is this technique?
 The overall success is 80-85% when measured at ten years of time.
-A ten year success will most likely continue to hold up for the life of the tooth.
-This is all the more remarkable when one considers that the procedure is typically performed on a failing teeth to begin with.
-The downside of apicoectomy is primarily that it requires a surgical procedure to be performed and therefore is a brief postoperative recovery period to negotiate.
-The surgery itself is performed in our office operating suite with either local anesthesia, iv sedation, or general anesthesia.
-While many patients prefer to have only a local anesthetic (the administration of numbing medicine to the area being worked on) more often patients choose to be asleep or sedated.
+A ten-year success will most likely continue to hold up for the life of the tooth.
+This is all the more remarkable when one considers that the procedure is typically performed on failing teeth to begin with.
+The downside of apicoectomy is primarily that it requires a surgical procedure to be performed and there is a brief postoperative recovery period to negotiate.
+The surgery itself is performed in our oral surgery office operating suite with either local anesthesia, IV sedation, or general anesthesia.
+While many patients prefer to have only a local anesthetic (the administration of numbing medicine to the area being worked on) more often, patients choose to be asleep or sedated.
 That is a decision best left up to the doctor and patient and can be explored more fully during your consultation visit.